Terry Adams (baseball): Philadelphia Phillies (2002–2003)

 Adams signed as a free agent with the Philadelphia Phillies for the season as a starting pitcher before ultimately being returned full-time to the bullpen.
 In 46 appearances, 19 of which were starts, he posted a 7–9 record with a 4.35 ERA in 2002.

-He re-signed with the Phillies prior to the season and enjoyed one of his finest seasons, posting a 1–4 record with a 2.65 ERA in 66 relief appearances.
+He re-signed with the Phillies prior to the season and posted a 1–4 record with a 2.65 ERA in 66 relief appearances.